Hernia Mesh Lawsuits

 Parietex and Parietene Mesh

-Parietex mesh is manufactured by Covidien with multiple products varying in design, pour size, polypropolene or polyester composition, gel layers and microgrips.
+Parietex mesh is manufactured by Covidien (acquired by Medtronic in 2015) with multiple products varying in design, pore size, polypropolene or polyester composition, gel layers and microgrips.
 Other hernia mesh products with unique designs we are investigating are:

 - Parietene, Parietene microporous